Deep vs superficial cellulite: differences in appearance and in treatment

 Deep cellulite may also be removed with cellulite surgery with an upward-facing laser or ultrasound cannula, but results are usually worse after the procedure than before it, due to the scar tissue bumps produced and other surgery complications.

-(Since the number of such bumps is very small, cellulite surgery such as subcision/cellfina, does remove enough number of them (15-25) but it leaves you with 15-25 incision scars, which may become hyper-pigmented in darker people.
+Since the number of such bumps is very small, cellulite surgery such as subcision/cellfina, does remove enough number of them (15-25) but it leaves you with 15-25 incision scars, which may become hyper-pigmented in darker people.

 Moreover, subcision/cellfina sometimes do not really work or make things worse.

 In this layer we also have long linear pockets of fat (as opposed to the round ones of the superficial and deep cellulite) separated by long troughs, up to 20cm in length.
-This is not cellulite really.
-This is good old subcutaneous fat, which is longitudinally segmented.

 Treatment for very deep cellulite

 A strong and deep-acting RF machine can easily tackle the subcutaneous “cellulite”.
+Ultrasound can also help but to a lesser extent.
+Again, it all depends on each individual case.

 Strong cellulite massage can also help, but to a much lesser extent than superficial or deep cellulite.